jpgontarz/jpgontarz/README.md

 I am a data analyst with 5 years of experience working in the food & beverage and workforce analysis industries, specializing in data cleaning & transformation, data analysis & reporting, and data visualization.

-My goal is to help harness data to uncover actionable insights and make informed business decisions.
+My goal is to help businesses harness data to uncover actionable insights and make informed decisions.

 ❎ Excel | 🐬 SQL | 📶 Power BI